 - When you use our services;

-- When we collect publically available information about you.
+- When we collect publicly available information about you.

-- Provide you with the services you want and deal with any queries or complaints you may raise;
+- Provide you with the services provided and deal with any queries or complaints you may raise;

 - Administer your account, including;

 - Letting you know of any work we may be conducting in your area;